Disaster-preparedness apps are flourishing ahead of Hurricane Florence

 [Could this tiny tool help thousands when Hurricane Irma hits Florida?]

-Last year, Bill Moore, the Austin-based start-up’s chief executive, told The Washington Post that the app's success stems from its ability to channel sound in disaster zones.
+Last year, Moore told The Washington Post that the app's success stems from its ability to channel sound in disaster zones.

 “With voice, someone can communicate a ton of information in a way that text does not,” Moore said.
 “In a few seconds of hearing your voice, I can guess what part of the country you’re from, if you’ve been drinking, what mood you’re in, whether you’re afraid or in distress.